-DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving a particular impact on the environment, do not keep it to yourself.
-You will get help and support by discussing it with your team leader or your human resources manager.
+DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving an impact on the environment, do not keep it to yourself.
+You will get help and support by discussing it with your team manager or country CSR leader.